ThriveCart is THE BEST Payment Gateway for Digital Products

 ThriveCart is simple and intuitive shopping cart software that allows any digital entrepreneur to instantly set up a store, start accepting payments, and even do a bit of marketing.

 Say you want to sell an eBook.
-With ThriveCart, you can set up a page to sell your book, start marketing to bring people to your store, and accept credit cards or other payment processors like PayPal, Google Pay, or Apple Pay.
+Now, you can set up a page to sell your book, start marketing to bring people to your store, and accept credit cards or other payment processors like PayPal, Google Pay, or Apple Pay.

 Shopping cart software exists so you don’t have to do everything separately and buy a bunch of different tools.

-Normally, you’d need a website to sell your product, an account with Stripe to accept credit cards, and tools like a funnel builder to market to customers (if this is a new term, check the features section).
+Normally, you’d need a website to sell your product, an account with Stripe to accept credit cards, and tools like a funnel builder to market to customers.

 With a cart tool, it’s all in one place for a one-time fee.
 You could be up and running in a day.